Who hasn’t heard of COVID-19 by now? More than you think

 JOHANNESBURG (AP) — A half-year into the most momentous pandemic in decades, it’s hard to imagine that anyone, anywhere has not heard of the coronavirus.
 But scores of migrants arriving in Somalia tell United Nations workers every day that they are unaware of COVID-19.

-Monitors for the U.N. migration agency interview people at the border in Somalia, a crossroads on one of the world’s most dangerous migration routes: across the Red Sea with traffickers, through war-ravaged Yemen and into rich Gulf countries.
+Monitors for the International Organization for Migration, the U.N. migration agency, interview people at the border in Somalia, a crossroads on one of the world’s most dangerous migration routes: across the Red Sea with traffickers, through war-ravaged Yemen and into rich Gulf countries.

 The questions for migrants are simple.
 Origin?
 Destination?
 Why are you going?
 But after the first infections were confirmed in Somalia, a new one was added: How many people in your group are aware of the coronavirus?